Mooshieblob1/wdtagger/README.md

 # wdtagger

-`wdtagger` is a local image tagging tool using `timm` and the `wd-eva02-large-tagger-v3` model to generate Danbooru-style tags for images stored in an Appwrite bucket.
-It supports offline tag label mapping and can run persistently on a loop.
+`wdtagger` is a local image tagging tool that uses `onnxruntime` and HuggingFace-hosted ONNX models (e.g. `wd-eva02-large-tagger-v3`, `wd-vit-tagger-v3`) to generate Danbooru-style tags for images stored in an Appwrite bucket.
+It downloads the model and tag CSV on first run, performs OpenCV-based preprocessing to ensure correct input shape, and applies a configurable confidence threshold.

-Each tagged image is stored in a local cache and also uploaded to your Appwrite database collection.
+Each tagged image is stored in a local cache (`tagged_images.json`) and uploaded to your Appwrite database collection.

 ---